RustyTaz/elevator-app/README.md

 npm start
 ```

-Note - change mock.js file to change number of floors
+Note - change mock.js file to change number of floors and cabines
+After that, clear local storage so that the changes apply